Major Responsibility: To promote better physical and mental health amoung the Pavilion First Nation

 2. Coordinate or provide programs and services related to community health

-a) Provide health awareness and health education programs to PFN members which will include coordinating workshops, seminars and information sessions related to health issues.
+a) Provide health awareness and health education programs to TFN members which will include coordinating workshops, seminars and information sessions related to health issues.

 b) Coordinate travel arrangements for clients, which will include receipt of travel request forms and travel approvals.